MrJohnZoidberg/Snips-Glueckskekse/README.md

 - *lese ein Sprichwort vor*
 - [...]

-By the way, the used categories of the `fortunes-de` package are the following:
+By the way, the categories used of the `fortunes-de` package are as follows:

 - `tips`
 - `sprueche`